bgeron-g/sublime-undocs/source/file_processing/build_systems.rst

 Build systems must be located somewhere under the :file:`{Packages}` folder
 (e.g. :file:`{Packages}/User`).
 Many packages include their own build systems.
+You can also have :ref:`project-specific build systems <fm-projects>`.

 Running Build Systems